 Reading the history, it seems like everyone was involved in Omaha’s criminal underworld back in the day, including politicians, judges, police leaders and policemen, and a lot of other people.
 In 1906, the Omaha World-Herald wrote,

 “The policy of our police department is bearing legitimate fruit.
 A gang of desperadoes has been encouraged to make Omaha it’s haven of refuge and it has educated a lot of young men in the ways of crime.
-The doctrine that ‘when permitted to live in Omaha they commit all their misdeeds outside the city’ is almost as false as it is immoral.”
+The doctrine that ‘when permitted to live in Omaha they commit all their misdeeds outside the city’ is almost as false as it is immoral.”-from the Omaha World-Herald (1906)

 The mayor during these years, “Cowboy” Jim Dahlman, openly flaunted his connections with the city’s bossman, Tom Dennison.
 Dennison made it look like he was a legit businessman, but everyone knew he ran the show.
 Dennison bought off judges, politicians, high society leaders, and others throughout Omaha.
 He also made a point of having co-called lieutenants around the city on his payroll to make sure he controlled all corners.
 These men ran their respective communities with the power they got from Dennison’s political, criminal and social machine, and because of Dennison’s power, there were several African American crime bosses in North Omaha in the early 20th century.